 NCMRR became operational in January 1991, led by David Gray, Ph.D.
 The first meeting of the National Advisory Board on Medical Rehabilitation Research (NABMRR) was held in May 1991.
 Marcus Fuhrer, Ph.D., became the first NCMRR director in 1993, and Dr. Gray was named deputy director.
 That same year, Drs.
 Marcus and Gray worked with NABMRR to create the NCMRR Research Plan.

-His tenure was followed by Yvonne Maddox, Ph.D., who served as acting director from 1998 to 2000.
+Dr. Fuher’s tenure was followed by Yvonne Maddox, Ph.D., who served as acting director from 1998 to 2000.
 In February 2000, Michael Weinrich, M.D., became the NCMRR director.
 After a brief period in which Ralph Nitkin, Ph.D., served as acting director, Alison Cernich, Ph.D., was appointed NCMRR director in January 2015.

-In 2011, NIH convened a Blue Ribbon Panel to evaluate rehabilitation research at the NCMRR, NICHD, and across NIH.
-Blue Ribbon Panel on Rehabilitation Research at the NIH (PDF - 528 KB) provides details of the Panel's findings.
+In 2011, NIH convened a Blue Ribbon Panel to evaluate rehabilitation research at NCMRR, NICHD, and across NIH.
+The Blue Ribbon Panel on Rehabilitation Research at the NIH (PDF 528 KB) provides details of the panel's findings.

 More recently, NCMRR led the development of the plan for the conduct, support, and coordination of medical rehabilitation research across NIH.
-The NIH Plan on Rehabilitation Research (PDF - 443 KB) identifies current medical rehabilitation research activities at NIH, opportunities and needs for additional research, and priorities for this research.
+The NIH Research Plan on Rehabilitation (PDF 443 KB) identifies current medical rehabilitation research activities at NIH, opportunities and needs for additional research, and priorities for this research.